All table, sequence and index scripts using their own syntax, which is precisely explained and illustrated by an example in the following sections.

 create index index_name on tabellen_name ...

-will be transformed to
+should be transformed to

 index index_name ...

 - The order of constraints is defined as follows:

 - check constraint